Map of the UK

 Below this point the stream is called the River of Nevis, above here it is called the Water of Nevis.

-The lane leading back to the parking area in upper Glen Nevis.
-The cark park is at NN 1675 6920 another 2.8 km from Achriabhach.
+The lane leads onward to the parking area in upper Glen Nevis.
+The cark park is at NN 1675 6920, another 2.8 km from Achriabhach.

 Well, you do need to be careful.

-Signs for paths to various destinations, in both Scots Gaelic and English:
+Signs mark paths to various destinations, in both Scots Gaelic and English:

 Drochaid Aonachain